Ooze with vague sensations of the uncertain process

-“I am influenced by my everyday life, conversations, things I see on the streets such as food, spaces, colors, but mostly by people.
+“I am influenced by my everyday life, conversations, and things I see on the streets, such as food, spaces, and colors, but mostly by people.
 I like observing their behavior and interactions, this informs the psychology of the figures in my work.
 I try to give them and their atmosphere the weight of certain emotions, instincts, perceptions, and personalities.”

 Having spent most of her life in Mexico, Fragoso was naturally drawn to Mexican history and contemporary art, which sparked her interest in figurative painting.
 At the same time, conservative views regarding sexuality and class in Mexican society motivated her to respond to these topics creatively and translate them into her own narrative that infuses humor, criticism, and love.
 Art, for Fragoso, helps her to navigate coexisting and often contradictory realities in her world because it allows her to visually convey feelings that may be difficult to express otherwise.

-After moving to the United States, her visual narrative towards her work amplified as she interacted with a diverse community of people who shared similar experiences as her, allowing her to become more confident in her identity.
-She recalls, “I think my relationship to Mexico is very personal and emotional.
+After moving to the United States, her visual narrative towards her work amplified as she interacted with a diverse community of people who shared similar experiences, allowing her to become more confident in her identity.
+She recalls, “My relationship with Mexico is very personal and emotional.
 And my relationship with the United States has a healthy distance.
-Which offers a special kind of freedom but the question of belonging becomes really important and complex for both cases.
+Which offers a special kind of freedom, but the question of belonging becomes important and complex for both cases.